jorritmesman/selmaprotbas/README.md

 ## How to run the model?
 You can run Selmaprotbas the same way you can run any other model coupled to GOTM by means of FABM.
 In the gotm.yaml file, you need to switch the option "fabm/use" to "true".
 You also need to have a "fabm.yaml" file in the same directory as gotm.yaml.
 Use the fabm.yaml file that we provide on this GitHub page.
 In this file you can change parameter and initialisation values, or add/remove phytoplankton and zooplankton groups.
+The only factor related to biogeochemistry you can't access in fabm.yaml file or the "fabm" section of gotm.yaml, is influx of biogeochemical variables in the inflow.
+In the gotm.yaml file, you can add new subsections for each inflow (next to flow, temp, salt...) for e.g. selmaprotbas/po, selmaprotbas/nn, etc. Follow the same structure as for the flow, temp, and salt subsections.

 If "fabm/use" is set to "true" in the gotm.yaml file, when you run GOTM, the model described in the fabm.yaml file is run coupled to it (in our case Selmaprotbas).
 In the GOTM output file, you will be able to access the results of the combined GOTM-FABM-Selmaprotbas run.